Surrey Police: Air operations unit

 Surrey has air operations covered by the National Police Air Service.
-The helicopter callsign NPAS15 which predominately covers the Surrey Policing area is based at Redhill Aerodrome and also covers the Sussex, West Hampshire and Essex Area.
+The helicopter, call sign NPAS15, which predominately covers the Surrey Policing area is based at Redhill Aerodrome and also covers the Sussex, West Hampshire and Essex Area.

 Surrey Police Museum

 To help celebrate its 150th anniversary, a museum portraying the history of the Force was opened at Mount Browne, the Surrey Police's headquarters in Guildford.
 Surrey resident Sir Michael Caine, CBE, opened the museum on 22 October 2001.
-Displays include artefacts and touch-screen technology, all tracing the history of the Force up to the present day.
+Displays included artefacts and touch-screen technology, tracing the history of the Force up to the present day.

 Training of new recruits

 Surrey Police now operates the PLC (police, law & community) course method of training and recruitment.
 This course ensures that potential recruits already possess knowledge of police law before applying to join Surrey Police.
 The course is run by several colleges in Surrey, as well as the University of Portsmouth.
 Although the PLC certificate can be obtained with a pass mark of 40% in the final examination, Surrey Police require a pass mark of 60% to become eligible to reach the application stage of the recruitment process.

 The course allows the training phase of a police officer to be reduced by 15 weeks.